tim-kuiper/trading-bot/README.md

 # Trading bot written in Python utilizing the Kraken API for trading cryptocurrencies

-## Strategy
+## Strategy / Branches
-Currently there are 2 strategies:
+- macd-crossover: Goes long on MACD crossover signals
 - Main branch: MACD only, go long/short on MACD crossover, using daily (1D) timeframe.
 Strategy is backtested using a Tradingview backtester which returned profits for almost all assets.
 - v0.8 branch: trades RSI and MACD, a trade is triggered when RSI is below or above a certain value.
 After that the MACD is analyzed and when MACD is in an upward/downward trend the asset is bought or sold
+- backtest: branch for backtesting different strategies

 ## Requirements / dependencies
 - Tested on Fedora39/40